What is Trauma?

 • Other forms of violence

-• Emotional – feelings of guilt, shame, fear, anger, pain
+• Emotional: Feelings of guilt, shame, fear, anger, or sadness

 Healing From Trauma